SMART Blog

 Here are some stories that interested our SMART team.
 These stories relate to our Agentic AI software and language simplification activities.

-Got a comment or an idea, send us an email at maxit[@]smartny.com.
+Got a comment or an idea?
+Send us an email at maxit[@]smartny.com.

 Concorde TO BOOM

-But on October 24, 2003, that era came to an abrupt end.
+But on October 24, 2003, that era came to an end.
 That day, British Airways operated its last commercial Concorde service from JFK International Airport to London Heathrow.
 Air France pulled its Concordes from service a few months earlier.

 Here comes the BOOM

 In 2025 a new supersonic called BOOM is ready to continue the saga.
 This new aircraft is required to document the maintenance manuals in ASD-STE100 Simplified Techical English (STE).
-Ironically, STE was invented in Europe to support a global fleets of Concordes.

 See our STE page for Aviation